-Phil has been an active participant in District politics since 1975, when he became a member of the McLean Gardens Residents’ Association.
-In this role he was a large part of the effort to save the 43-acre housing complex from destruction.
-In 1979 Phil succesfully ran for a seat on the Advisory Neighborhood Commission (ANC) and continued to serve as an ANC Commissioner until he took office as an At-Large Member of the Council.
+Phil has been an active participant in District politics since 1975, when he became a member of the McLean Gardens Residents Association.
+In that role he was a large part of the effort to save the 43-acre housing complex from destruction.
+In 1978, Phil successfully ran for a seat on the Advisory Neighborhood Commission (ANC) and continued to serve as an ANC Commissioner until he took office as an At-Large Member of the Council.

 Phil has an adorable daughter Adelaide, who attends DC Public Schools.
-He lives in Northwest DC.
+He lives in Southeast DC.